prajwaldhananjay/MySQL/README.md

 # MySQL
 MySQL Course Material

-SELECT * FROM Customers;
-// Basic query to view the Customers table

 What is a db ?
 1. A collection of data.
 Ex : Phonebook
 2. A method of accessing and managing data.
 Ex : DBMS like MySQL